jebeaudet/jfr-thread-pinning-spring-boot/README.md

 - A JFR event listener listening on thread pinned events implemented in `JfrEventLifecycle`
 - A component to print pinned thread details to a temp file implemented in `JfrVirtualThreadPinnedEventHandler`
 - A native memory tracker implemented in `NativeMemoryTracker` to easily and in a self-contained way track native memory

+`JfrVirtualThreadPinnedEventHandler` is here to make sure that the JIT compiler does not get rid of any unused code but it's actually unused since there are no thread pinned event.

+As mentioned earlier, this leak can be triggered with any JFR event, existing or non existing.
+To prove this, you can change the `JFR_EVENT_KEY` constant in the `JfrEventLifecycle` class to `foo` and the leak will present itself.

 ### Native memory tracking
 Since this is a relatively slow leak, I wanted to automate the native memory tracking over time.